1970 Stanley Cup Final: Game summaries

 The Boston Bruins tied for first in the East Division with the Chicago Black Hawks with 99 points.
 The Bruins lost the tiebreaker of wins with 40 to Chicago's 45.
 The St. Louis Blues finished first in the West Division with 86 points.
 This was the first playoff meeting between these two teams.
 In this year's regular-season series, there were three wins for Boston, one for St. Louis and two ties.

+Game one

-At 3:57 of the second period of game one, a hard shot from Fred Stanfield was deflected and struck Jacques Plante in the forehead of his face mask, splitting the mask in half and injuring Plante.
-Plante was finished for the series.
-Doctors later said if he hadn't been wearing the mask, he surely would have been killed.
-Ernie Wakely took over in goal but only held off the Bruins for a few minutes before becoming a rather easy mark for Bruins sharpshooters.
+Three minutes and fifty-seven seconds into the second period of game one, a hard shot from Boston forward Fred Stanfield was deflected and struck St. Louis goaltender Jacques Plante in the forehead of his face mask, splitting the mask in half and knocking Plante unconscious.
+The first thing Plante said after he regained consciousness at the hospital was that the mask saved his life.
+Plante would not return for remainder of the series.
+Doctors later said if Plante hadn't been wearing a mask, he surely would have been killed.
+Ernie Wakely took over in goal but only held off the Bruins for a few minutes before becoming a rather easy mark for Bruins sharpshooters, with Johnny Bucyk recording a hat trick, and the Bruins winning the game by a score of 6–1.